Updated June 21, 2018

 While there are still some financing companies and private individuals who deal with borrowers personally, there are now online lenders who can give loans through online process.
 You have more options than before, do not settle yet with the first offer.

 Each lender has different requirements, assessment schemes, and interest rates.
-Before you agree with the offered loan, make sure it is the best for you.
+Before you agree to the offered loan, make sure it is the best for you.
 Take time to shop around for other lenders.

 As said above, there are a lot of lenders who are willing to cater for your needs, however, do not settle yet unless you compare the lender’s interest rate.
 Remember that shark loans charge outrageous interests.
 To be more accurate, compare the loan’s effective interest rate per annum instead of the monthly interest rate.